 Our license and collaboration agreements with our partners provide for payments to us upon the achievement of development milestones, such as the completion of clinical trials or regulatory submissions and approvals for drug candidates.
 As of January 1, 2011, our agreements with partners included potential future payments for development milestones totaling approximately \$183.8 million.
+In addition, we are entitled to receive up to \$235.0 million and \$75.0 million of contingent payments related to NKTR-118 and NKTR-119, respectively, based on development events to be pursued and completed solely by AstraZeneca.
 Given the challenges inherent in developing and obtaining approval for pharmaceutical and biologic products, there was substantial uncertainty whether any such milestones would be achieved at the time these licensing and collaboration agreements were entered into.
 In addition, we evaluated whether the development milestones met the remaining criteria to be considered substantive.
 As a result of our analysis, we consider our development milestones to be substantive and, accordingly, we expect to recognize as revenue future payments received from such milestones as each milestone is achieved.
-The election to adopt the milestone method did not impact our financial position or results of operations as of and for the three and six months ended June 30, 2011.
-However, this policy election may result in revenue recognition patterns for future milestones that are materially different from those recognized for milestones received prior to adoption.
+This policy election may result in revenue recognition patterns for future milestones that are materially different from those recognized for milestones received prior to adoption.
+During the three and nine months ended September 30, 2011, we achieved two development milestones totaling \$4.5 million from two of our collaboration agreements.
+Under the milestone method of revenue recognition, these substantive milestones were recognized in their entirety upon achievement in the three months ended September 30, 2011, whereas under our previous milestone revenue recognition policy, we would have recognized approximately \$0.4 million related to such amounts during this period.
+As a result, in each of the three months and nine months ended September 30, 2011, this change in accounting policy results in increased revenues an

 Milestone payments received prior to January 1, 2011 have been deferred and are recognized as revenue ratably over the period of time from the achievement of the milestone to our estimated date on which the next milestone will be achieved.
 Management makes its best estimate of the period of time until the next milestone is expected to be reached.
 Final milestone payments were recorded and recognized upon achieving the respective milestone.
 The Company will continue to recognize milestones payments received prior to January 1, 2011 in this manner.
-As of June 30, 2011, deferred revenue from milestone payments received prior to January 1, 2011 is not significant.
+As of September 30, 2011, deferred revenue from milestone payments received prior to January 1, 2011 is not significant.

-Our license and collaboration agreements with certain partners also provide for contingent payments to us based solely upon the performance of our partner.
-For such contingent payments we expect to recognize the payments as revenue when they are earned under the applicable contract, provided that collection is reasonably assured.
+Our license and collaboration agreements with certain partners also provide for contingent payments to us based solely upon the performance of the respective partner.
+For such contingent amounts we expect to recognize the payments as revenue when earned under the applicable contract, provided that collection is reasonably assured.

 Our license and collaboration agreements with our partners also provide for payments to us upon the achievement of specified sales volumes of approved drugs.
-We consider these payments to be similar to royalty payments and we recognize such sales-based payments upon achievement of the milestone, provided that collection is reasonably assured.
+We consider these payments to be similar to royalty payments and we will recognize such sales-based payments upon achievement of such sales volumes, provided that collection is reasonably assured.